 Featured in the HBO documentary Mann v.
 Ford, he was lead reporter for the "Toxic Legacy" series published by The Record (Bergen Co., NJ) that revealed extensive industrial contamination and health problems in a primarily Native American community and along water supply streams in New Jersey and New York.
 In a journalism career that included a stint at CBS News and writing for weeklies, dailies and national news publications, Jan Barry is a recipient of several journalism awards, mainly for persistence, including a Community Service Award from the Society of the Silurians, the oldest press club in the United States.
 He was a member of an investigative project team at The Record that received a Grantham Prize for Excellence in Reporting on the Environment; the IRE Medal, the Investigative Reporters and Editors' top award; the Society of Professional Journalists' Sigma Delta Chi Award for investigative reporting; and the New Jersey Press Association's public service award.

-Facing the prospect of being a card-carrying senior citizen without having expounded on the meaning of life, he's the author of A Citizen's Guide to Grassroots Campaigns, Earth Songs: New & Selected Poems, Life After War & Other Poems, and commentaries posted on Internet web sites.
-On Memorial Day 2012, he was presented a New Jersey Joint Legislative Resolution for his work with the Combat Paper NJ Project, which was featured on PBS Newshour and other news programs.
+Facing the prospect of being a card-carrying senior citizen without having expounded on the meaning of life, he's the author of A Citizen's Guide to Grassroots Campaigns, Earth Songs: New & Selected Poems, Waging Art: Tackling Grief and Trauma with Creative Arts, among other books, and commentaries posted on Internet web sites.
+On Memorial Day 2012, he was presented a New Jersey Joint Legislative Resolution for his work with the Combat Paper NJ Project, an arts program to assist military veterans and family members cope with grief.

 Photo/Paula Rogovin